HKUST-3DV/DIM-SLAM/README.md

 [paper](https://openreview.net/pdf?id=QUK1ExlbbA), [openreview](https://openreview.net/forum?id=QUK1ExlbbA), [Project](https://poptree.github.io/DIM-SLAM/)

-The code will release soon.
+The core code will be made public NO LATER than May.

 If you find our code or paper useful, please cite:
 ```